-Harper College has Joint Educational Agreements with various area colleges.
-Under these agreements, Harper district residents who are admitted to the programs listed below will usually be allowed to attend at the sponsoring college's indistrict tuition rate.
+Harper College has Joint Educational Agreements with various area community colleges.
+Under these agreements, Harper district residents who are admitted to the programs listed below will usually be allowed to attend at the sponsoring college's in-district tuition rate.

 The cooperating college will issue all degrees or certificates for successful completion of the program.
-Program and admission information may be obtained by calling the Director of Admissions at the college offering the program, as listed below.
+Program and admission information may be obtained by calling the Admissions Office at the college offering the program, as listed below.

-Lambert Road and 22nd Street Glen Ellvn, Illinois 60137
+425 22nd Street Glen Ellyn, Illinois 60137

-- · Advertising Design and Illustration
+- Advertising Design and Illustration

 - Automotive Technology

+- Cisco Internet Technician

-- · Communication Art and Sciences
+- Communication Art and Sciences

 - Graphic Arts

 - Human Services

-- · Library Technical Assistant
+- Library Technical Assistant

+- Media

 - Medical Records Technology

 - Nuclear Medicine

 - Occupational Therapy Assistant

 - Photography

 - Plastics Technology

 - Radiologic Technology

 - Respiratory Therapy Technician

 - Supermarket Management

+- Therapeutic Massage

 - Travel and Transportation